asimyildiz/bein-stb-framework/README.md

-digiturk (beIN Media Group) POC for new STB framework implementation using pure Javascript ES6 only
+POC for new STB framework implementation using pure Javascript ES6 only

 use verdaccio as npm registry for development purposes on local computer
 - npm install -g verdaccio